Medical expert of the article

 Epidemiology

-The most common symptom of the disease is the manifestation of a classic migraine attack: a person has a sudden throbbing headache on one side, "shooting" or "twisting", with irradiation into the orbit.
-Since the typical specific symptomatology of Tholos Hunt syndrome is absent, the pathology is often called "neurological chameleon": the diagnosis is complex, requiring differentiation from many other diseases.
+The most common symptom of the disease is the manifestation of a classic migraine attack: a person experiences a sudden pulsating headache on one side, “shooting” or “twisting”, with irradiation to the eye socket.
+Since Tolosa Hunt syndrome lacks typical specific symptoms, the pathology is often called a “neurological chameleon”: diagnostics are complex, requiring differentiation from many other diseases.

-Causes tholos-Hunt syndrome
+Causes Tolosa-Hunt syndrome

 - in most cases, the disease was provoked by immune inflammation of the outer wall of the cavernous sinus;

-- in some cases, the causes were vascular malformations, tumor processes in the brain (primary and secondary forms), localized cranial pachymeningitis, orbital myositis, periarteritis nodosa and thrombus formation in the cavernous sinus;
+- in some cases the causes were vascular malformations, tumor processes in the brain (primary and secondary forms), localized cranial pachymeningitis, orbital myositis, periarteritis nodosa, and thrombus formation in the cavernous sinus;

 - Orbital myositis causes a subacute onset, with intense pain and exophthalmos, pronounced chemosis and double vision.